日本語 English

 At Rikkyo University, students are required to spend 45 hours of study (including class time) per credit.
 Please prepare for classes and review the materials accordingly.

-Students are required to do reading assignments and leave comments on online discussion threads before every class.
+Students are required to do reading assignments and leave comments before the class.
 This preparation for class is evaluated as active class participation.
-Students will also need to work with teammates to prepare for the final group presentation, and have to work on their final term paper individually.
+Students will also need to work with teammates to prepare for the final group presentation, and have to work on their own final term paper.

 種類 (Kind) | 割合 (%) | 基準 (Criteria) |